samulipo/samulipo.github.io/projects.md

 # Institutional Epistemology workshop series

 Since 2022, Säde Hormio, Raul Hakli and myself have been the core organizing team of Institutional Epistemology workshops (2022 and 2023).
-More information <a href="https://www.institutionalepistemology.net" target="_blank">here</a>.
+INES 2025 is coming up in June 2025.More information <a href="https://www.institutionalepistemology.net" target="_blank">here</a>.

 # Nordic Network for the Science of Science